DV

 Strategy & risk

-DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket approach, while ROCY tracks S&P 500 using a covered call strategy.
+DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while ROCY tracks S&P 500 with a covered call approach.

 ROCY betaβ€”